datalad/datalad/paper.md

 # Acknowledgements

-DataLad development was facilitated by a senior adviser Dr. James V. Haxby (Dartmouth College).
 We express our gratitude to Joey Hess for the development and maintenance of git-annex, and for years of productive collaboration with the DataLad team.
 We would like to extend our gratitude to
 Joey Zhou,